Hiacoomes: Later life

 In this path he continued for the rest of his life, although greatly interrupted by the untimely death of Thomas Mayhew Junior in 1657, but despite this setback, he continued to play a major role in spreading Christianity, so that by 1660 nearly all the island's Wampanoag community had formally become Christian.
 Even as late as 1674, Hiacoomes was still seen by one English commentator as the leading "Indian teacher" on the island.
 By then, it was Wampanoag missionaries themselves and not English ones who were leading the conversion charge.
 He had several children, one of whom, Joel or Ioel, was one of the five Indian students who attended Harvard Indian College during its brief existence but died while there.
+His youngest son, Samuel, was placed in the care of Thomas Mayhew Junior where he learnt Christian principles and how to read in both English and his own language.
 In 1670, under the aegis of John Eliot and John Cotton Jr., the first formal Indian church was created on the island, with Hiacoomes ordained as minister alongside John Tackanash.
 He gave the funeral oration after the latter's death in 1683.
 He died in 1690.
 Several members of his family and descendants would also become leading Christian Indians on the island.